Hungary–Sri Lanka relations

 Hungary–Sri Lanka relations are foreign relations between Hungary and Sri Lanka.
-Sri Lanka has an embassy in Vienna, Austria that is accredited to Hungary and has a consul in Budapest Hungary maintains a consulate in Colombo, Sri Lanka.
+Sri Lanka has an embassy in Vienna, Austria that is accredited to Hungary and has a consulate in Budapest.
+Hungary maintains a consulate in Colombo, Sri Lanka.

 History

-Diplomatic relations started on February 15, 1959, at the ambassadorial level.
+Diplomatic relations started on February 15, 1959 at the ambassadorial level.
 Razik Zarook was the first ambassador.
-T. B. Ilangaratne, the Sri Lankan Minister for Foreign Affairs was the first prestigious person who visited Hungary from Sri Lanka, in 1964.
+T. B. Ilangaratne, the Sri Lankan Minister for Foreign Affairs, was the first prestigious person who visited Hungary from Sri Lanka in 1964.
 Since then the two countries have exchanged occasional high-level visits.
-In 1975 the two countries signed an Agreement on Technological and Scientific Cooperation, and in 1979 they signed a Cultural Cooperation Agreement.
+In 1975, the two countries signed an Agreement on Technological and Scientific Cooperation, and in 1979 they signed a Cultural Cooperation Agreement.

 In June 2004, the Sri Lankan Finance Minister Dr. Sarath Amunugama said that trade exchanges and the bilateral agreements between Sri Lanka and Hungary were beneficial to both countries, and vowed to establish a sustainable link with Hungary.

 In November 2006, officials of the Ministry of Finance visited Hungary.
 The meeting resulted in finalizing of a Framework Agreement for Financial Cooperation with Hungary, worth Euro51 million.
 The agreement was signed in February 2007.
 In August 2008 Dr. Géza Pálmai, Ambassador for Hungary, visited Sri Lanka and met with the President Mahinda Rajapaksa and the Foreign Minister Rohitha Bogollagama.
-They discussed enhanced bilateral relations, investment by Hungarian companies in Sri Lanka, improvements in trade and tourism and Hungarian investment in infrastructure development projects in Sri Lanka.
+They discussed enhanced bilateral relations, investment by Hungarian companies in Sri Lanka, improvements in trade and tourism, and Hungarian investment in infrastructure development projects in Sri Lanka.